On arrival you will find comprehensive literature to help you get the best out of your holiday. Here’s a taster of what’s on offer:

 Llangollen fringe, including Llangollen jazz festival.

 Due to the huge diversity of habitats, there is a corresponding variety of bird species either resident or visitors to the area.
 The River Dee cuts through the area and Dipper, Kingfisher, Goosander and a variety of duck species have been personally seen by ourselves.
 On the steep hills, most slopes are covered by ancient woodland (one local oak has recently been identified as being over 500 years old!!)
 Treecreeper, nuthatch, chiffchaff, song thrush and greater spotted woodpecker are common, and if you’re lucky you may spot a lesser spotted woodpecker by the canal.
 In late Spring/Summer, pied flycatcher, wood warbler and redstart raise their young in the woodlands before their miraculous journey back to Africa.
 The mountain tops are covered in heather and are home to a population of black grouse (one has been observed by ourselves on Velvet Hill behind the cottage).
 Raven and buzzard are very common and peregrine falcon are resident on the Eglwyseg Rocks (again, peregrine have been observed from the cottage.)
-In the cottage area a friendly population of greater spotted woodpecker, willow warbler, nuthatch, greenfinch, dunnock, house sparrows, blue tits, great tits, coal tits, chaffinch and (in Winter) grey wagtails feed on the neighbourhood feeders.
+In the cottage area a friendly population of greater spotted woodpecker, willow warbler, blackbird, robin, greenfinch, dunnock, house sparrows, blue tits, great tits, coal tits and chaffinch feed on the neighbourhood feeders.
 Green woodpeckers regularly visits the local anthills for an easy snack and a not-quite-so-friendly sparrowhawk makes infrequent (mostly unsuccessful) swoops into the garden.
-A short-eared owl sometimes hunts across the valley fields and in the evening the hoots of tawny owl are often heard, although we’ve not managed to see them.
+A short-eared owl sometimes hunts across the valley fields and in the evening the hoots of tawny owl are often heard and occasionally seen.
 The Summer skies are filled by large numbers of swallows, swifts and house martins (house martins have successfully nested in the cottage eaves).
 The local ancient barns provide ideal nesting sites and lots of fledglings can be seen perched on the telephone wires in Autumn.
-Chiffchaff, Stonechat, Redstart and Great Tit nest in the vicinity of the garden and jackdaws nest in next door’s chimney!!
-A short drive or an hour’s walk away is World’s End, where black grouse “lek” in Spring, Ring Ouzel are relatively common and Dartford Warbler are rare visitors.
+Chiffchaff, Treecreeper, Stonechat, Redstart, Bullfinch, Nuthatch, Wren, Great Tit and a small army of Woodpigeon nest in the vicinity of the garden, and jackdaws have nested in next door’s chimney!!
+A short drive or an hour’s walk away is World’s End, where black grouse lek in Spring, Ring Ouzel are relatively common and Dartford Warbler are rare visitors.

 In conclusion, a good day’s birdwatching can be had just by walking a couple of miles in the countryside around the cottage!!